 Automated tracking is very popular thanks to tech advancements and the myriad benefits over manual tracking.
-Most automated tracking solutions are basically a smartphone app like TripLog, often with cloud backup and web dashboard access.
-There are quite a few in the market, carrying in the number of features, personalization capability, integrations to accounting software, user-friendliness, enterprise plan, etc. Depending on your needs you can cherry pick the app that is right for you and/or your business.
+Most automated tracking solutions are basically smartphone apps like TripLog, often with cloud backup and web dashboard access.
+There are quite a few in the market, carrying in the number of features, personalization capability, integrations to accounting software, user-friendliness, enterprise plan, etc. Depending on your needs you can cherry-pick the app that is right for you and/or your business.

 Some of the main compelling reasons to use automated tracking over the manual process are as follows: